studios-network/studios-network.github.io/FacialMotion/setup.md

 3. *Power Up the Teradek Bolt*:
    - Turn on the Teradek Bolt device.
 4. *Begin Recording*:
-   - If the Teradek Bolt shows "sending video", you have two options: you can either record a video first and then import it to work with, or you can work live with the media while being on camera.
+   - If the Teradek Bolt shows **sending video**, you have two options: you can either record a video first and then import it to work with, or you can work live with the media while being on camera.
    <p align="center">
      <img src="../images/faceware/sending.jpeg" width="400" height="200" alt="Open Device">
    </p>